HellRok/Taylor/README.md

 ## What's this?

-Taylor is a game framework I've built using [mruby](http://mruby.org/) and [raylib](https://www.raylib.com/).
+Taylor is a game engine I've built using [mruby](http://mruby.org/) and [raylib](https://www.raylib.com/).
 I'm trying to build a very simple way for people to get into game development.
 This is trying to replicate the simplicity of QBasic but with a more of a modern approach.